 All renovation areas should be sealed off from the rest of the home by plastic sheeting and duct tape, and heating and cooling vents should be closed.
 Controlling all dust is especially important in homes built before 1978, because their renovation dust can contain high levels of lead.

 Careful dust-busting is essential during and after any renovation or repair project, and children and pregnant women should stay away from any areas being renovated to avoid being exposed to potentially harmful substances.
-If you're painting, select less toxic paints, finishes and glues by buying products labeled "VOC-free," "zero-VOC" or "low-VoC."
+If you're painting, select less toxic paints, finishes and glues by buying products labeled "VOC-free," "zero-VOC" or "low-VOC," referring to volatile organic compounds.

 4) Pick plastics carefully